Electronic Reporting At-a-Glance

 In 2013, NOAA Fisheries adopted its Policy on Electronic Technologies and Fishery-Dependent Data Collection to encourage the consideration of electronic technologies to complement or improve fishery-dependent data collection programs.
-Since 2013, the Marine Recreational Information Program (MRIP) has supported 13 studies related to electronic reporting.
+Since 2013, the Marine Recreational Information Program (MRIP) has supported more than a dozen studies related to electronic reporting.
 In 2016, we published an Electronic Reporting Procedural Directive (PDF, 5 pages) that affirmed our commitment to working with partners to develop sound electronic reporting tools.
 This directive also outlined our priorities for expanding the use of electronic reporting, from exploring the utility of angler reporting applications to determining how electronic technologies can support logbook reporting in the for-hire sector and data collection by samplers in the field.

 In its 2006 review of federal and state marine recreational fishing surveys, the National Research Council recommended the Marine Recreational Fisheries Statistics Survey (MRFSS)—the precursor to MRIP—transition to census-based electronic reporting in the for-hire sector.
 Following extensive research, a team of scientists, managers, and for-hire operators agreed on a core set of requirements for a successful census-based electronic reporting program.
 These requirements include:

 - Working toward the goal of developing a complete census of participants in the fishery.

 - Maintaining a complete registry of for-hire vessels and operators.

 - Allowing the use of multiple authorized applications or devices for reporting, as long as these devices meet data quality standards.

 - Implementing accountability measures to ensure compliance, and developing compliance tracking procedures that balance timeliness with resources.